 Clean out cracks or splits with a saw blade and vacuum out all sawdust.
 Fill the cracks with Mouldable Epoxy Mortar.

-When the Mortar has set drill small holes, about 6mm in diameter through the epoxy into the back of the crack.
+When the mortar has set drill small holes, about 6mm in diameter through the epoxy into the back of the crack.
 Blow, or vacuum out the dust.
-Directly inject Thixotropic Epoxy Injection resin from the cartridge into the hole, until the resin flows from the adjacent hole.
+Directly inject Thixotropic Epoxy Injection resin into the hole, until the resin flows from the adjacent hole.
 Continue until all the holes have been injected and cap off each with Mouldable Epoxy Mortar.

 Sand off any excess Mortar and colour finish to suit the timber.
-If ‘stitching’ is required the cracked areas can now be cross drilled and epoxy-glass or steel rods fitted in Thixotropic Epoxy Injection resin.
+If stitching is then required the cracked areas can now be cross drilled and epoxy-glass or steel rods fitted in Thixotropic Epoxy Injection resin.

 If you require any further help and advice on repairing any defects or damage in timber Property Repair Systems expert staff can help you and provide further information and advice.
 Call 01626 336180 or E Mail:email@example.com.